Cervical Self-Screening

 Cervical self-screening is easy and should not hurt.
 You collect a sample by turning a small swab inside your vagina for 20 seconds; it doesn’t have to go in too far.
 If you follow the instructions inside your kit, you’re doing it correctly.
 The sample you collect is just as accurate as a provider-taken sample.

-If you are due for cervical screening, you can participate in self-screening even if you do not have a health care provider.
-If follow-up is needed after screening (e.g., you test positive for HPV), you will be connected to a clinic in your community.
+- Do not have a family doctor or nurse practitioner: If follow-up is needed after screening (e.g., you test positive for HPV), you will be connected to a clinic in your community.

 If you experience symptoms: